 What is a CT scan?

-MRI scans - an alternative
+MRI scans - another imaging technique

 Why do we use a CT scan for seizure diagnosis?

 A CT scan is a powerful way of seeing inside the brain.
-It can help identify possible causes of your seizures, including things like:
+It can help identify possible causes of seizures, including things like:

-• Brain damage
+- Brain damage

-• Tumors
+- Tumors

 Do seizures show up on CT scans?

 A CT scan may be able to show where in the brain your seizures happen, based on blood flow.
 After a seizure, more blood may flow to where the seizure happened.
 So, if you were injected with a dye shortly after having a seizure then went to have a CT scan, the image might show that more blood has gone to one particular area in the brain.
+This is called SPECT (single-photon emission computed tomography).

 Suggested: What happens in your brain during a seizure?